 3 hours credit.
-Prerequisite: 12 hours of upper-division economics and permission in writing (form available) of the instructor, the student's advisor, and the Division Director and Dean of the College in which the course is offered.
+Prerequisite: 12 hours of upper-division economics and permission in writing (form available) of the instructor, the student's adviser, the Division Director, and the Dean of the College of Business.

-This opportunity for work experience in research or applied economics may be undertaken either in private business or a public agency; opportunities are developed in consultation with the faculty advisor and Division Director and require approval of both.
+This opportunity for work experience in research or applied economics may be undertaken either in private business or a public agency; opportunities are developed in consultation with the faculty adviser and Division Director and require approval of both.
 This course will not count as a required economics course.
-Internships may be repeated twice (a total of 6 hours) provided the internships are with different organizations.
+Internships may be repeated (a total of 6 hours) provided the internships are with different organizations.